 Why Do Individuals Suffering from Mental Illness Also Suffer from a Substance Abuse Disorder?

 Depression and anxiety are terrible illnesses to live with.
-They’re invisible, meaning that it’s often difficult for others to understand how debilitating these disorders can be.
-Often, mentally ill individuals will turn to alcohol or drugs in an attempt to self-medicate or “numb out” the feelings of either disorder.
+Often, they’re invisible, meaning that it’s often difficult for others to understand how debilitating these disorders can be.
+Further, mentally ill individuals will turn to alcohol or drugs in an attempt to self-medicate or “numb out” the feelings of either disorder.

-Alcohol, for example, is a central nervous system depressant.
+For example, alcohol is a central nervous system depressant.
 In individuals who experience clinical anxiety, their central nervous systems are overactive.
-A drink or two can take the edge off the anxiety, and binge drinking might obliterate it entirely for a short time.
-People with depression may be desperate to experience emotions other than sadness and emptiness and may gravitate towards uplifting substances like cocaine or methamphetamine.
-Heroin is an epidemic in the mental health community due to its ability to produce short, but extremely powerful euphoria.
+Thus, a drink or two can take the edge off the anxiety, and binge drinking might obliterate it for a short time.
+However, people with depression may be desperate to experience emotions other than sadness and emptiness and may gravitate towards uplifting substances like cocaine or methamphetamine.
+Because of its ability to produce short, extremely powerful euphoria, heroin is an epidemic in the mental health community.

 The Importance of Seeking Addiction Treatment If You Have Depression and Anxiety